salman-abedin/tide/README.md

 tide is a minimal TUI for the BitTorrent client [Transmission](https://transmissionbt.com/).

-tide is ~100 lines of POSIX shellscript.
+tide is ~100 lines of POSIX shellscript and a love letter to [torque](https://github.com/dylanaraps/torque)

 ## Features